Table of Contents

 USAA does have a larger agent network so if you find yourself in an accident you will be more likely to meet an agent face to face to take care of your needs than if you went with Geico.
 However, Geico does an exceptional job utilizing their military team that is dedicated to answering your needs alongside their award-winning web platform that will help you process your claims quickly and efficiently.
 In short, they make up for their lack of agents in the field with a dedicated team that can support your needs over the phone.

-One thing we should point out is that in general, Geico does tend to have higher costs for drivers with an at-fault accident on their record as well as individuals with low credit score.
+One thing we should point out is that in general, Geico does tend to have higher costs for drivers with an at-fault accident on their record as well as individuals with a low credit score.
 If you fit into either of those categories ensure you really shop around before making your final decision.

 Reporting a Claim to Geico